osilander/bacterial-genomics-intro/ngs-qc/index.rst

 Structuring your directories
 --------
 Remember from previously that it is critical to maintain a well organised and logical framework for doing your work in.
 Let's first check which directory you are currently sitting in.
 Type: ``pwd`` (*print working directory*).
 You should be in your home directory.
+If not, change to your home directory by typing ``cd``.

-It would be a good idea to create a new directory for the analysis of data in this course.
+It would be a good idea to create a new directory for the analysis of the data in this course.
 Make that directory now.
 The name should be something sensible (and ideally obvious), perhaps ``genome_analysis``.
 If you cannot remember how to make a directory, refer to the section on *The command line interface*, or google it.

 Change into this new directory that you have created.
 If you cannot remember how to change into a directory, refer to the section on *The command line interface*.

 This will be the directory that you do all your analyses in for this class.
 The analysis we are doing now will be quality control of our sequence data.
-We will fetch this now, but first we should further organise our directories.
+We will fetch this data in the next section, but first we should further organise our directories.
 Make a new directory called ``data`` or something similar.
 Change into that directory.
 Now we have an organised project with a data directory.

 ..
 Attention::
     We are missing something, no?